m1ngx1ao/bwinf43-1/ex2/README.md

 ## Example (Challenge 3): Disconnected Graphs

 Inequality graphs are not necessarily connected.
-For example, as shown in the following figure, the graph of challenge 3 has three disjoint vertex sets that are unrelated to each other.
+For example, as shown in the following figure, the graph of challenge 3 has three connected components that are unrelated to each other.

 ```mermaid